This 8-week learning experience has been carefully designed for those who want to learn what it really takes to get paid to write about music.

 You will take part in eight exclusive Q&A networking sessions with professionals in the field.

-You will have a dedicated author page where all of your work will be permanently displayed in one place, receive an official certificate from CMN, and have the opportunity to write and publish on CMN for as long as you wish.
+You will have a dedicated author page where all of your work will be permanently displayed in one place, receive an official certificate from CMN, and the chance to build your portfolio on CMN for as long as you wish.

-The CMN staff will also work with you find paid writing gigs, internships in the music business, and professional opportunities as long as you want to be a part of our team.
-It’s basically a long-term membership to a gym that keeps your music journalism career in shape.
+The CMN staff will also work with you find paid writing gigs, internships in the music business, and professional opportunities.

 WHAT YOU WILL LEARN:

 - How to craft memorable, distinctive reviews

 - Techniques for developing a unique writing style

 - How to pitch a story to music publications